 When purchasing benefits during Open Enrollment, your pre-existing conditions are covered without paying a higher premium, or waiting for any benefits to begin.
 Your eligibility for a federal subsidy will determine how much your rate reduces and which cost-sharing features will apply.
 However, quality "off-Marketplace" plans are also available for persons that prefer as little government involvement as possible.
 Often larger provider-networks and streamlined enrollment are common with these options.
 Comprehensive and catastrophic options are offered.
 Senior Medigap plans are not eligible for federal subsidies and have a separate Open Enrollment period.

-Part of the Blue Cross and Blue Shield Association, Anthem was created in 2004 when it merged with Wellpoint and instantly became the largest US health insurer.
-Although it eventually lost that top spot to Unitedhealth Group, it is still the biggest for-profit managed care company in BCBS.
-Officially, the branded name reverted back to "Anthem" three years ago.
+Part of the Blue Cross and Blue Shield Association, Anthem was created 15 years ago when it merged with Wellpoint Health Networks, and instantly became the largest US health insurer.
+Although it eventually lost that top spot to UnitedHealthcare, it is still the biggest for-profit managed care company in BCBS.
+Officially, the branded name reverted back to "Anthem" four years ago.
 Based in Indianapolis, several "customer segments" provide diversified coverage.
 These segments include Individual, Medicare, Medicaid, Blue Card, Federal Employee Program, National Accounts, Local, and Specialty Products.

 Cigna and Anthem were previously in the process of merging their $54 billion of assets, although completing the transition never occurred.
 A federal judge also blocked the merger, after the US Justice Department filed suit in several states.
 Violation of antitrust laws was the main reason that the merger was denied.
 Humana may be a possible takeover target in the future.
 Both carriers offer competitively-priced Senior products in all states.